.st0{fill:#FFFFFF;}

 Therefore, the average is somewhere around the middle, but these are good benchmarks for students who want to make sure they’re in the right range for very competitive schools.

-However, it is important to note that Ivy League Colleges don’t make admission decisions based on SAT scores alone.
 There are a lot of other factors that go into these admissions decisions like the student’s essay, letters of recommendation, academic transcript, community service, and more.

 Good SAT Scores for Top Colleges